johnzablocki/couchbase-book/README.md

-# Couchbase Essentials Sample Appls #
+# Couchbase Essentials Sample Apps #

 The apps found here are sample ToDo apps to accompany the book Couchbase Essentials